 Wanting more out of the Freestyle Edge

-I’ve been aware of the Moonlander by ZSA for a few months now.
-It has a similar configuration to the Ergodox, fully programmable, and has a programmable RGB LEDs so I can individually color-code keys for easy identification.
-It had enough bells and whistles for me to consider getting it.
+The Moonlander has a similar configuration to the Ergodox.
+The big difference is the fully programmable RGB LEDs so I can color code keys for easy identification when I’m in a layer.
+This is an ergonomic keyboard with enough bells and whistles for me to consider getting it.

 What problems the Moonlander solves